-In the first outcome you will be introduced to the problems associated with poor food-hygiene practices and the benefits of having high standards of hygiene.
+In the first outcome you will be introduced to the problems associated with poor food hygiene practices and the benefits of having high standards of hygiene.

 The second outcome examines both physical and bacterial contamination and focuses on their sources and control mechanisms.
+It also highlights issues relating to chemical contamination and the potential presence of the 14 common allergens in food and drink products.